EmilianoAmador/Blockchain_Custom_Network/README.md

 # Blockchain Custom Network: PetrolCol
-This activity demonstrates how to start the Petrolcol network, a custom testnet blockchain created using clique proof of authority consensus algorithm.
+This page demonstrates how to start the Petrolcol network, a custom testnet blockchain created using clique proof of authority consensus algorithm.
 This file also demonstrates how to send a successful transaction from node1 to node2 as well as mining in the network.
 See steps below:

 ## How to start the network:
 1. First, we must run each node also known as wallets using geth.
 This is done by running each geth command below in separate git bash command prompts.